SmartDataAnalytics/EULAide/README.md

 # Deployment:
 There are two applications: a back-end and a front-end; The EULAideClient folder in this repo is the front-end and all other files belong to the back-end.
 To deploy the back-end, run Main.java as a java-application.
 Make sure to allocate at least 1 GB memory to avoid the OutOfMemory error.
+For running Main.java in the back-end, two arguments are necessary: GATE home and DISCO WORD SPACE.
+If the arguments are null the program will use a default path in the root.
 The client is a light app with a bunch of HTML, CSS and angular js files.
 Use any application server to deploy this web app (e.g., tomcat)

-If both app are deployed successfully, the client send a request to the back-end and receives a JSON object when the request is valid.
+If the client side is deployed successfully, you should see the page like EULAideClient.png in your browser.
+In this web page you can choose a license file (text, pdf, doc, ...) or directly enter the URL of the license agreement into the URL box.

-For running Main.java in the back-end, two arguments are necessary: GATE home and DISCO WORD SPACE.
-If the arguments are null the program will use a default path in the root.
+If both sides are deployed successfully, the client sends a request to the back-end and receives a JSON object when the request is valid.